LLNL/protlib-designer/README.md

 ## Input data

-The key input to the software is a matrix of *in silico* deep mutational scanning data, where each row corresponds to a mutation and each column corresponds to the score computed by a deep learning model.
+The input to the software is a matrix of per-mutation scores.
+Typically, the score matrix is defined by *in silico* deep mutational scanning data, where each row corresponds to a mutation and each column corresponds to the score computed by a deep learning model.
 See the example data in the `example_data` directory for an example of the input data format.
 The structure of the input data is shown below:

 | MutationHL | score1 | score2 | ... | scoreN |
 |------------|--------|--------|-----|--------|